ClickCease

 The government agencies and police departments investigating may have enough evidence to bring forward criminal charges for assault and violations of mandated reporting responsibilities.

-With help from your attorney, you can ensure those responsible for the abuse your loved one endured are held accountable not only in civil court but criminal court as well.
+With help from your nursing home abuse attorney, you can ensure those responsible for the abuse your loved one endured are held accountable not only in civil court but criminal court as well.

 Suppose you worry that a senior citizen in your life has suffered, or could suffer, from nursing home abuse.
 In that case, you must acquaint yourself with the types of activities that elder abuse encompasses and understand the importance of having a nursing home neglect attorney.